Cluster Expansion#

 Extend the list of listening addresses for redis-server and redis-server-cache services, by editing

-Note: this will have Redis listen on all network interfaces and IP addresses configured on the server.
+This configures Redis to listen on all network interfaces and IP addresses on the server.

 Zookeeper